MichaelSpila97/S3K_Genetic_Algorithm/README.md

                   Negative Eval if:
                       1. Entity loses Rings
-                      2. Entity loses Score
+                      2. Entity does not increase ring count in a secomd
-                      3. Does not increase either statistic for a minute
+                      3. Entity is in a defenseless state, meaning has no rings
-                      4. Is in a defenseless state, meaning has no rings
+                      4. Entity loses life

               3. Entities are then placed into mating pools of the follow based on there Fitness Score